Initial Situation and Goal

 Covariance Matrix

-If you have set the check box for computing and outputting the covariance matrix in the script variables, you will get the full predictive Covariance Matrix for a multivariate Student-t distribution for each response via “Summaries” -> “Covariance Matrix”.
-Note that its calculation substantially increases computation time.
+If you have set the check box for computing and outputting the covariance matrix in the script variables, you will get the full predictive Covariance Matrix for a multivariate Student-t distribution for each response via 'Summaries' \(\rightarrow\) 'Covariance Matrix'.
+Note that its calculation substantially increases computation time, esp. with big input datasets.

 Adjusted Response Data and Graph

-Open “Graphs” -> “Adjusted Response Graph” to obtain the Adjusted Response Graph as already known from the basic Cornerstone Linear Regression.
-We get the following graph.
+Open 'Graphs' \(\rightarrow\) 'Adjusted Response Graph' to obtain the Adjusted Response Graph for each response as already known from the basic Cornerstone Linear Regression.
+We get the following graph for our example.

 Gaussian Process Regression: Adjusted Response Graph

-To check the underlying data, open “Summaries” -> “Adjusted Response Data”.
+To check the underlying data, open 'Summaries' \(\rightarrow\) 'Adjusted Response Data'.
 Note that the Adjusted Response table and graph are not brushable due to the extra prediction points increasing the number of rows in the dataset.
 The number of prediction points can be set in the script variables.

 Design Predictions

+If you are interested in predicting the values for a DoE, check the Design Predictions via 'Summaries' \(\rightarrow\) 'Design Predictions'.
+The Design Predictions can only be calculated if the number of predictors is at least 2.
+If you have chosen to use the response without transformation, the mean and predictions columns will be the same.
 The design predictor values are the sequence from the minimum to the maximum of each predictor from the original dataset.
 The predicted mean, standard error and response are calculated based on a full-factorial design using the number of prediction levels set via the script variables.
-The Design Predictions can only be calculated if the number of predictors is at least 2.
-If you have chosen to use the response without transformation, the mean and predictions columns will be the same.

 Design Cube

-The corresponding Design Cube to the design predictions is obtained via “Summaries” -> “Design Cube”.
-This means that we get the minimum, maximum and mean values for each predictor.
+The corresponding Design Cube to the design predictions is obtained via 'Summaries' \(\rightarrow\) 'Design Cube'.
+For instance in case of 3 predictors, the points would build the diagonal of a 3-dimensional cube.
+This also means that we get the minimum, maximum and mean values for each predictor.

 Gaussian Process Regression: Design Cube